alasca-association/tarook/docs/user/reference/options/yk8s.wireguard.rst

 ######################################

 IP address range to use for WireGuard clients.
-Must be set to a CIDR and must not conflict with the infra.subnet_cidr.
+Must be set to a CIDR and must not conflict with the :ref:`configuration-options.yk8s.infra.subnet_cidr`.
 Should be chosen uniquely for all clusters of a customer at the very least so that they can use all of their clusters at the same time without having to tear down tunnels.